 The ritual relationship is a type of hieros gamos, a holy wedding or tryst, performed by actors representing the goddess and monarch.
 The part of Nanaya might be taken by a high priestess of the temple.

 The husband of Nanaya's war aspect is Mār-bīti, also a war god.
 He's called a 'terrifying hero'.
-Nanaya, like the Goddess Inanna, is associated with Irina, the personification of victory.
+Nanaya, like the goddess Inanna, is associated with Irina, the personification of victory.

 She's associated with ziqqu, a spice.
 The name means "alkaline plant".
 It could refer to Seidlitzia rosmarinus, an ancient world healing herb, one of several which grow well in alkaline soil.